SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Cache/ReadMe.md

 - BloomFilter - [BloomFilter.h](BloomFilter.h)

-  a Bloom filter is a probablistic set
+  a Bloom filter is a probablistic set, which returns either "probably in set" or "definitely not in set"

 - CallerStalenessCache - [CallerStalenessCache.h](CallerStalenessCache.h)